 Establishing a thorough pain history should always be the first step in the management of wound pain.
 Only a full assessment of a wound pain can indicate the cause of the pain and help direct strategies for relief.

-The fundamental problem faced when trying to assess pain is that it cannot be measured or assessed directly and objectively, but can only be described by the person who is experiencing it.
+The fundamental problem faced with the assessment of wound pain is that it cannot be measured directly and objectively, but can only be described by the person who is experiencing it.
 In other words, and as McCaffery phrased it back in 1968, pain is ‘whatever the patient says it is, existing whenever he says it does.’
 Any assessment of wound pain can therefore only be achieved by a careful and thorough questioning of the sufferer.

 Key Elements of Routine Assessment of Wound Pain